 Big news, sporting and cultural events have been known to crash websites in the past.
 When pop icon Michael Jackson died in June 2009, Google News and Twitter both had trouble staying online.

-Twitter's "fail whale," a cartoon that accompanies an error message saying Twitter has been overloaded with too many people trying to post to the site at once, has made appearances during other big events, including the World Cup, which was the biggest Web event to date by traffic
+Twitter's "fail whale," a cartoon that accompanies an error message saying Twitter has been overloaded with too many people trying to post to the site at once, has made appearances during other big events, including the World Cup, which was the biggest Web event to date by traffic.

 (For statisticians, the World Cup match on June 24, 2010, which occurred at the same time as the longest Wimbledon tennis match of all time, actually was the biggest Web event, Akamai said.
 More than 10 million links were clicked per minute during that online double-whammy, topping other sporting events, the U.S. midterm elections and violence in Egypt.)